Profvoetbalster op haar dertiende: verkleint Olivia Moultrie de kloof tussen het mannen- en vrouwenvoetbal?

 Thrilled to welcome @USYNT phenom @olivia_moultrie to #TeamWass pic.twitter.com/TQtCroqE1Z link

 En dus heeft Moultrie nu ook al een officiële spelersmakelaar, Spencer Wadsworth.
-Net als Nike weigerde die de cijfertjes in het contract mee te delen, maar hij liet wel weten dat het de deal voor haar financieel interessanter is dan mocht ze nog vier jaar op college-niveau blijven spelen.
+Net als Nike weigerde die de cijfertjes in het contract mee te delen, maar hij liet wel weten dat de deal voor haar financieel interessanter is dan mocht ze nog vier jaar op college-niveau blijven spelen.
 Dat had haar 300.000 dollar opgebracht, zo’n 264.000 euro of jaarlijks 66.000 euro.
-Voor Wadsworth gaat het hier om een belangrijke verschuiving in vrouwensport.
+Volgens Wadsworth gaat het hier om een belangrijke verschuiving in vrouwensport.
 “De vrouwen zijn de mannen stilaan aan het inhalen.
 Er zijn steeds meer mogelijkheden voor hen.”

 Moultrie is alvast niet zomaar een voetbalmeisje.
 Op haar zevende al begon ze met intense en voetbalspecifieke training, in haar vijfde leerjaar begon ze met thuisonderwijs om zo meer uren te kunnen voetballen.
 En zo werd ze het eerste meisje dat uitkwam voor een jongensploeg van Amerika’s ‘Academy system’, opgericht om jonge talenten de juiste begeleiding te geven.
 Bij de nationale jeugdploegen komt ze steevast uit in hogere leeftijdscategorieën.
 Op haar tiende nam ze al deel aan zomerkampen met universiteiten, om dus een jaar later in te gaan op een aanbieding van North Carolina.